Are Your Emails Being Ignored?

 Be concerned about the right things…

-Let’s say for this discussion that your emails are blatantly willfully ignored.
+Let’s say, for the sake of this discussion, that your emails are blatantly and willfully ignored.
 Indeed, that hurts.
 But we cannot control how others choose to act or prioritize.
 We can only respond to those decisions.

 Time to select who is worthy of your concern.
-First, why be concerned about anyone who is too busy or does not care how they make us feel?
-The answer is don’t be concerned with people who treat you this way.
+First, why be concerned about anyone who is too busy or does not care how they make you feel?
+The answer is, don’t worry about people who treat you this way.

 Choose Wisely